-3.19 Illustration of the estimation process: the observations provide in- formation to "narrow down" the distribution of the value of a in the FPCA domain, which explains the more "pointy" look of the posterior distribution.
-51 3.20 The trajectory completion is illustrated for observations up to timestep 30.
-The upper graph presents the completed trajectory, while the lower one displays the error between the actual and predicted trajectories.
-52 3.21 A comparison was conducted between our Random Impulses FPCA estimate and the Constant Velocity models.
-This included the mean and standard deviation of the prediction error (a), and a his- togram of the prediction horizon (b) for 100 test trajectories sam- pled from the NGSIM dataset.
-The prediction error tolerance was set at $\epsilon$ =5ft, and 30 timesteps of observations were made available 3.22 for prediction 52 53 4.1 A vehicle traveling at excessive speeds can be identified as an anom- alous time series.
+3.19 Illustration of the estimation process: the observations provide in- formation to "narrow down" the distribution of the value of a in the FPCA domain, which explains the more "pointy" look of the posterior distribution 51 3.20 The trajectory completion is illustrated for observations up to timestep J 1 30.
+The upper graph presents the completed trajectory, while the lower one displays the error between the actual and predicted tra- 0.01 jectories 52 3.21 A comparison was conducted between our Random Impulses FPCA estimate and the Constant Velocity models.
+This included the mean and standard deviation of the prediction error (a), and a his- togram of the prediction horizon (b) for 100 test trajectories sampled from the NGSIM dataset.
+The prediction error tolerance was set at ε =5ft, and 30 timesteps of observations were made available for prediction 52 3.22 (a) The speeding vehicle's longitudinal component (b) The corre- sponding FPCA scores.
+KNN could easily single out the FPCA representation of this speeding vehicle from the rest 53 4.1 A vehicle traveling at excessive speeds can be identified as an anom- alous time series.
 Analyzing its longitudinal trajectory reveals that the average speed of such a vehicle significantly exceeds that of others.
 An alert should be issued immediately upon detection of this anomaly, typically identifiable around the 20th timestep.
 However, if the detection system is overly sensitive, it could po- tentially trigger false alarms.
-This can occur when the detector mistakenly attributes erratic measurements, which could simply be due to poise to genuine anomalies 58 4.2 Outline of the two phases of our detection framework for anom- alous time series.
-The learning phase uses dimensionality reduc- tion for efficient learning of the representation distribution.
-The detection phase performs real time hypothesis testing of anom- 61 4.3 Illustration of the road patch of interest P .
-All vehicles should be 01 4.4 moving in the same direction within the road patch Density function of two 2D Gaussian latent distributions (a) $p(b^)$ and (b) $p(R^{-1/2}b^)$ .
-The latent representation A is identified as an anomaly due to its substantial distance from the cluster's centroid, and the anomaly detection problem is the same in both latent dis- 62 tributions 68
+This can occur when the detector mistakenly attributes erratic measurements, which could simply be due to noise, to genuine anomalies.
+58 4.2 Outline of the two phases of our detection framework for anomalous time series.
+The learning phase was dimensionality radius alous time series.
+The learning phase uses dimensionality reduction for efficient learning of the representation distribution.
+The detection phase performs real time hypothesis testing of anom- alous trajectory 61 4.3 Illustration of the road patch of interest P .
+All vehicles should be 4 4 moving in the same direction within the road patch 62 4.4 Density function of two 2D Gaussian latent distributions (a) $p(b^)$ and (b) $p(R^{-1/2}b^)$.
+The latent representation A is identified as an anomaly due to its substantial distance from the cluster's centroid, and the anomaly detection problem is the same in both latent dis- tributions 68